-Philosophical Counseling is in other words a rebirth of that kind of dialogue, which is not based on religious/political doctrines, ideologies, myths or conceptions (or as today: management theory and the self-help industry), but on realization and inner transformation, and which has been used by great masters such as Socrates, Epicurus, Confucius, Ramana Maharshi, Krishnamurti, Dalai Lama and Eckhart Tolle.
+Philosophical Counseling is in other words a rebirth of that kind of dialogue, which is not based on religious/political doctrines, ideologies, myths or conceptions (or as today: management theory and the self-help industry), but on realization and inner transformation, and which has been used by great masters such as Socrates, Epicurus, Confucius, Ramana Maharshi, Krishnamurti, and Dalai Lama.

 Even though these masters give answers to questions, then these answers therefore are not conclusions to anything, as you for example see it in politics or religion.
 The answers are only tools for the questioner´s own self-inquiry.
 That will say, that they are a help discovering the questions´/problems´ implicit philosophical questions, and investigating them in a meditative-existential way.
 And this is the central about Philosophical Counseling.
 This also means, that Philosophical Counseling is not a philosophy-class (teaching history of philosophy).
 And if there are involved answers, which other philosophers or theories have given, then it is only with the purpose of the self-inquiring practice.

 You may say, that Philosophical Counseling follows the teaching that Truth is a pathless land.
 In that way Philosophical Counseling helps the guest to develop spiritual by developing his own teaching - to become a light for himself, to become his own teacher where he happens to stand – and at the same time has the philosophical aspects of the spiritual practice with him, as it is the core in all wisdom traditions.